temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 Since you run your non-deterministic operations in Activities, you configure your Workflow to call Activities through a proxy.
 That's why you import their types rather than the functions themselves.

 The `proxyActivities` method is also where you set options for how Temporal works with Activities.
-In this example, you have specified that the Start-to-Close Timeout for your Activity will be one minute, meaning that your Activity has one minute to begin before it times out.
+In this example, you have specified that the Start-to-Close Timeout for your Activity will be one minute, meaning that your Activity has one minute to complete before it times out.
 Of all the Temporal timeout options, `startToCloseTimeOut` is the one you should always set.

 You also set the Retry Policy for Activities this way.
-In this example, you're using the default Retry Policy values, but by leaving it in you have a more clear picture of what happens.
+In this example, you're using the default Retry Policy values, so you don't need to specify the values, but by leaving them in you have a more clear picture of what happens.
 Note that the `maximumAttempts` is commented out, which means there's no limit to the number of times Temporal will retry your Activities if they fail.

 With the imports and options in place, you can define the Workflow itself.
 In the TypeScript SDK, you implement a Workflow the same way you define an Activity; using an exportable async TypeScript function.
 Add the following code to call both Activities, using the value of the first as the input to the second: